Engagespot/engagespot/docs/docs/channels/what-are-providers.md

 ### Is it possible to have two providers in a channel?

 No. A channel can have only one provider.
 If you try to enable a new provider, the existing provider will be turned OFF.

-### Can I edit "From Name" & "From Email" for the default email provider?

-No. Default email provider uses our own Sendgrid account.
-If you'd like to have your own name and email in your email notifications, you must setup your own Email Service provider.

-### How can customize the look and feel of email notifications?

-If you are using default email provider, you cannot customize the emails.
-But if you use your own provider such as Sendgrid or SMTP provider, you can use any custom HTML content, or leverage email template features of those providers.